f4b6a3/uuid-creator/README.md

             randomness
 ```

-### Name-based using SHA-1 (version 5)
+### Version 5: Name-based (SHA-1)

-The Name-based UUID version 5 is a SHA-1 hash of a name space and a name.
+The version 5 UUID is generated by a SHA-1 hash algorithm.

 ```java
 // Name-based using SHA-1